Disputing Course Subject Assignments

-During Verification, UNMC uses the information you entered in the Transcript Entry page to calculate several GPAs.
+During verification, UNMC uses the information you entered on the Transcript Entry page to calculate several GPAs.
 Incorrect GPA calculations – which rarely occur – are most often a result of an error in your entered coursework.

 If you believe a GPA was calculated incorrectly, you should first:

 - UNMC GPAs are not the same as the GPAs found on your transcripts.